JVeerman/jveerman.github.io/_posts/2020-02-02-passwords.markdown

 ## Choosing a Password Manager

-Although this blog post is as of right now, it is important to never be dependant on any tool.
+It is important to never be overly dependant on any tool to the point that it is irreplaceable.
 As new information comes out about these password managers, such as new critical security vulnerabilities, we need to always be agile enough to drop them and switch to an alternative.
 Exporting your data from one manager and importing to another is generally very easy.

 For my purposes, I wanted a password manager that met the following:
 1. Cloud-based